 Arijanto "Arie" Istandar is a Civil and Water Resources Engineer with over 25 years of experience managing and leading urban and rural Water, Sanitation, and Hygiene (WASH) service delivery and sector reform, water infrastructure resilience, and environmental/natural resources management.

 He is currently the Associate Director for RTI’s Water team, where he provides technical leadership and oversight, coordinates cross-organization water resources and service delivery activities, and supports new business.

-He currently serves as project manager for USAID/Nigeria Effective Water, Sanitation, and Hygiene Services (E-WASH).
-E-WASH aims to improve urban water service delivery by strengthening the governance, financial, and technical viability of six water utilities in Nigeria.
-The program focuses on achieving professional management and a commercial orientation for water utilities, strengthening the regulatory framework in which they operate, and building national and local advocacy for water and sanitation sector reform.
+Mr. Istandar supports the technical delivery of USAID’s Effective Water, Sanitation and Hygiene Services (E-WASH) program in Nigeria, which works to improve urban WASH services provision and enable sector reform by strengthening the governance financial, and technical viability of selected water utilities and local governments.
+The program focuses on professional management and a commercial orientation for water utilities, enhancing the enabling framework, and building national and regional advocacy for water and sanitation sector reform.